sai2001-charanteja/sai2001-charanteja/README.md

 🔧 Hands-on experience with:

-Developing key UVM testbench components: Generators, Drivers, Monitors, Scoreboards
+      1. Developing key UVM testbench components: Generators, Drivers, Monitors, Scoreboards

-Writing constrained-random test scenarios and functional coverage models
+      2. Writing constrained-random test scenarios and functional coverage models

-Simulating and debugging protocol-based designs using tools like ModelSim
+      3. Simulating and debugging protocol-based designs using tools like ModelSim,Questa-sim

 🎯 My goal is to become an expert in functional verification, capable of delivering high-quality, reusable verification environments for complex SoC designs.

  # 🛠️ Design Verification Stack:
   **Skills:**